 Here is the current state of the spreader.
 It still lacks an evocation of the gripping devices (corner pieces locks) and, for the moment, it is still impossible to lift a container…

 These are apparently cast steel parts.
 The locks will only be evoked, and, for the moment, I skip the semi-trailer gripping arms, too complex parts.
 Some spreaders were not equipped anyway.

-And, at last, a container can take off…
+And, for the fist time, a container can take off…

 Here is a comparison with the first photo of this article.
 At least in general proportions, all seems coherent.